Honors

 Fellow of the LGHS

-Earn your accreditation and certification
+Earn your certification

 While doing research for others is common for a working genealogist, it is not the only area of endeavor.
 Genealogists serve in many different capacities: lecturers, teachers, professors, archivists, librarians, writers, editors, and consultants.

-Why is accreditation or certification needed?
+Why is certification needed?

-In every profession, accreditation and certification serves as a seal of confidence and credibility.
+In every profession, certification serves as a seal of confidence and credibility.
 These credentials are a symbol of pride in work done well, personal or professional.
 As in all fields, practitioners are judged by their skills, knowledge, and ethics.
 These credentials demonstrate a practitioner has met the field’s rigorous standards.
 Genealogy is no exception.
 As an example, for legal or medical consumers know to seek out those with the proper credentials.
 For genealogical work, the same is true.

 For the consumer, these credentials offer reassurance and protection.
 Consumers recognize they are working with a professional committed to the highest standards in the industry.

 LGHS is the first state-wide genealogical society in Louisiana and is nationally and internationally recognized.
 Over 100 libraries subscribe to its journal, which has been in publication for over 70 years.
 As a publisher, its books on genealogy and history have been cited in countless articles, research papers, and other books.
-As Louisiana’s oldest state-wide genealogical society, LGHS created the first accreditation and certification program for Louisiana genealogists.
+As Louisiana’s oldest state-wide genealogical society, LGHS created the first certification program for Louisiana genealogists.

 What are the benefits?